24 Different Types of Bees in Michigan

 The Golden Northern Bumble Bee is an excellent pollinator, as it can carry much more pollen on its body than other bumble bee species.

-To help conserve this species, we should take steps to protect its natural habitat and create safe havens for these important pollinators.
+To help conserve this species, we should protect its natural habitat and create safe havens for these important pollinators.

 12. European Woolcarder Bee